prcr/mkdocs-meta-descriptions-plugin/README.md

 If `true`, the plugin exports the meta descriptions of all Markdown pages to the CSV file `<site_dir>/meta-descriptions.csv`.
 The default is `false`.

 This is useful to review and keep track of all the meta descriptions in your pages, especially if you're maintaining a big site.

+### `warnings`

+If `true`, the plugin outputs warnings for each page that doesn't have a meta description or that has a meta description longer than the [recommended maximum length](https://en.wikipedia.org/wiki/Meta_element#The_description_attribute) of 160 characters.
+The default is `false`.

+This is useful to help ensure that all pages have a relevant meta description that won't be cut short by search engines.

+Alternatively, run `mkdocs` with the `--verbose` flag to see the same information as debug information.

 ## See also